Illustrated Architecture Dictionary .................................. Styles

 A hallmark of the Italian villa and Romanesque styles (and their close cousins, the Tuscan and Norman styles) is the three- or four-story tower with arched openings.
 The low roof, pitched (gabled) or hipped, has a wide overhang.

-Constructed of solid masonry, Romanesque Revival houses were expensive and, with the exception of row houses built on speculation, largely the purview of architects designing for affluent clients.
+Constructed of solid masonry, American Romanesque Revival houses were expensive and, with the exception of row houses built on speculation, largely the purview of architects designing for affluent clients.
 The style was popular in urban and suburban areas.
 Interest in it faded in 1890s.

 Romanesque Revival in America: Victorian Romanesque 1870-1890